 V. Inter-calibration

 Instruments should be inter-calibrated on a routine basis against reference instruments or calibration sites.
-The routine and operational intercalibration and corrections shall be performed in accordance with standards as agreed by the Global Space-based Inter-calibration System (GSICS).
+The routine and operational inter-calibration and corrections shall be performed in accordance with standards as agreed by the Global Space-based Inter-calibration System (GSICS).

 VI.
 Data availability and dissemination